zekunhao1995/DualSDF/README.md

 ```

 ## Running the live demo locally
-We provide pretrained models for chair and airplane categories.
+We provide pretrained models for the chair and airplane categories.
 Each model is trained on a subset of shapes from the corresponding [ShapeNet](https://www.shapenet.org/) category.
-The lists of shapes can be found under `datasets/splits`, which are taken from [DeepSDF](https://github.com/facebookresearch/DeepSDF).
+The list of shapes can be found under `datasets/splits`, which are taken from [DeepSDF](https://github.com/facebookresearch/DeepSDF).

 ```bash
 # Host the chair demo on port 1234 (default port) using GPU 0